gio-del/Astro-Theme-Astroway/README.md

 - SEO friendly (robots.txt, sitemap.xml)
 - RSS feed

 ## 1.3.
-What's next?
+What's next? :rocket:

 - [ ] Internationalization (i18n)
+- [ ] Projects collection
-- Feel free to open an issue or submit a pull request with your ideas for improving this portfolio template.
+- Feel free to open an issue or submit a pull request with your ideas for improving this portfolio template (see [Contributing](#18-contributing-building_construction))

 ## 1.4.
-How do I modify my personal info?
+How to use this template :toolbox:

+Note: this mini-guide assumes you have `npm` installed on your machine, if you don't, you can download it following the instructions [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

+1. Click on the "Use this template" button at the top of the repository.
+2. Create a new repository based on this template.
+3. Clone the repository to your local machine.
+4. Install the dependencies by running `npm install`
+5. You can now start the development server by running `npm run dev` (see this [section](#16-commands-genie_man) for more commands)
+6. Now you can start customizing the portfolio template by updating the `/data/info.ts` file with your personal information.

+### 1.4.1.
+Notes about the contact section :email:

-To modify the personal data shown in the portfolio template, you need to update the [`info.ts`](src/data/info.ts) file located in the `src/data` directory.
+If you add/remove something from the contact section in the `info.ts` file, you will need to update the `Contact.tsx` file located in the `src/components/contact_section` directory by simply reflecting the changes you made in the `info.ts` file.
+Although, this choice may seem redundant, it allows to separate the data from the view.

-Open the `info.ts` file, and you will find an object with properties representing different sections of your portfolio, such as `name`, `title`, `about`, `education`, `experience`, and more.

-Update the values of these properties with your own personal information.
-You can also add or remove properties as needed.

-Once you have made the necessary changes, save the file and the portfolio template will reflect the updated personal data.
+### 1.4.2.
+Notes about RSS feed :newspaper:

+The RSS feed is generated using the `astro-plugin-feed` plugin.

+To customize it:

+1. Update the `site` entry in the `astro.config.mjs` file with your site url.
+2. Modify the `rss.xml.js` file located in the `pages` directory to reflect your site's information.

+### 1.4.3.
+Notes about SEO :robot:

+Modify the head section of the `BaseLayout.astro` file located in the `src/layouts` directory to reflect your site's information.

+### 1.4.4.
+Notes about styles :art:

+This portfolio template uses Tailwind CSS for styling.
+You can modify the colors used in the portfolio by updating the `tailwind.config.js` file located in the root of the project.

 ## 1.5.
 Project Structure :rocket: